Mouneshwari477/Powerbi-Projects/README.md

 The dashboard is designed with a clean, professional pharma-style theme and features multi-page navigation for deep analysis.

-### Dataset
-The dataset is sourced from each distributor.
-It contains Pharmaceutical Manufacturing Company’s, Wholesale-Retail Data.
-The field description of the raw data is given below.
-The raw dataset pharma-data.csv can be downloaded from here

 ### 📌 Project Overview

 The main objective of this dashboard is to help stakeholders understand: